noadhum/propotyperc.h/docs/api_reference.md

 * `client` - A pointer to a `Client` struct.
 * `buffer` - A pointer to a `Buffer` struct to be sent (just think of it as a sequence of bytes for now).

-This function returns amount of bytes sended, otherwise -1 if failed.
+This function returns amount of bytes sent, otherwise -1 if failed.

 #### client_send_with_cstr()
 Similar to `client_send()`, the difference is that this function converts a string into a `Buffer` then send to the destination host and port.<br>
-This function expect two parameters":
+This function expect two parameters:
 * `client` - A pointer to a `Client` struct.
 * `cstr` - A string to be sent.

 > I usually call a string `cstr`, which is stands for C string.

-This function returns amount if bytes sended, otherwise -1 if failed.
+This function returns amount of bytes sent, otherwise -1 if failed.

 ## Buffer
 The `Buffer` struct is basically contains a sequence of bytes (or array) that you can throw into `client_send()` function.<br>